 This course will provide each student with the opportunity to work in a team environment to solve design problems and to utilize his/her knowledge in critical thinking.
 Students will reach design decisions and will make oral and professional presentations to their peers and to professionals at term's end.
-Students are expected to show evidence of significant individual contributions to team efforts, as well as due consideration of such design aspects as effectiveness, material selection, ergonomics, safety, cost, effect on the environment, ethics, ease of production, etc. UG
+Students are expected to show evidence of significant individual contributions to team efforts, as well as due consideration of such design aspects as effectiveness, material selection, ergonomics, safety, cost, effect on the environment, ethics, ease of production, etc.

-Required Prerequisite Course(s): Must have successfully completed 90 credits hours and have taken ENGR 2980 or MECT 4910
+Required Prerequisite Course(s): Complete 90 credit hours, MECT 4050, MECT 4910 or ENGR 3980